tnakagami/java-servlet-sample-app/README.md

 | `groupId`    | package name      | `app.sample` |
 | `artifactId` | architecture name | `sample-app` |

-The execution results of the command are shown below.
+The execution results of the above command are shown below.

 ```bash
 # --- example of output ---